 Now the toppings and Sauce, although optional, I would recommend give it a try as it makes a lot of difference in the taste.
 The addition of walnuts gave a nice texture and crunch and the drizzle of salted caramel adds creaminess and sweetness, plus a nice touch or caramel flavor.
 For me, apple and caramel sauce are match made in heaven.
 I used some chopped walnuts and few spoonful of my Homemade Salted Caramel, it cannot get any perfect than that.
 Every bite makes me fall in love with Fall.
 It’s creamy, buttery, sweet and tangy, crunchy with and sweet and salty caramel sauce.
 Yum!
 Let me show you how I made it.
 Let’s get stared!

-- 1/4 tsp cinnamon (or more if you like stronger flavor)
+- 1/4 teaspoon Cinnamon Powder (or more if you like stronger flavor)

 - 1 cup Cinnamon Apple Filling (excess liquid drained or reduced)